ankithabudhya/Ankithan/README.md

 5. To integrate LegalBERT-based legal text understanding.

+6. To perform automated legal risk analysis by identifying legal risks, liabilities, and unfavorable conditions.

+7. To classify documents based on risk levels such as Low Risk, Medium Risk, and High Risk.

+8. To provide party-wise risk assessment and identify risk exposure of involved parties.

-6. To develop an AI legal assistant for document interpretation.
+9. To develop an AI legal assistant for document interpretation.

-7. To store and manage document analysis results securely.
+10. To store and manage document analysis results securely.

-8. To evaluate the effectiveness and accuracy of the developed system.
+11. To evaluate the effectiveness and accuracy of the developed system.

 ---
 # 5. Methodology